dogweather/forkful/content/en/vba/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?

-YAML, which stands for "YAML Ain't Markup Language", is a human-readable data serialization language commonly used for configuration files.
-Programmers often use it because of its simplicity and readability across a plethora of programming environments, including in the scripting realm of Visual Basic for Applications (VBA) to enhance interoperability, and data storage and exchange.

 ## How to:
 Working with YAML in VBA requires understanding how to parse and convert YAML into a format that VBA can easily manipulate, usually dictionaries or collections.
 Unfortunately, VBA does not natively support YAML parsing or serialization.
 However, you can use a combination of JSON conversion tools and dictionary objects to work with YAML data, considering YAML's close relation to JSON.

 First, convert your YAML data to JSON using an online converter or a YAML-to-JSON conversion tool within your development environment.
 Once converted, you can use the following example to parse JSON in VBA, noting that this approach indirectly allows you to work with YAML: